The Formula

 What Affects Actual Collection

 Blocked gutters cut your effective collection area — clearing them before the rainy season is the highest-return maintenance task for your water supply.
-Roof condition matters too: cracks, moss, or debris can push effective collection from 0.623 down to 0.50–0.55.
+Roof condition matters too: cracks, moss, or debris can drop your effective collection efficiency by 15–20%, costing you a fifth of every rainfall event.

 Using the Calculator